 Mr. Bronte's Study

 Patrick Bronte carried out most of his parish business from this room.
 The magnifying glass on his desk is a reminder of his failing eyesight that happened in his later years.
 It was in this room that Charlotte first told him that she was a published author.
 When he traveled to Manchester for an eye operation, Charlotte went with him.
-It was when she was nursing him in Manchester that she began to write Jane Eyre
+It was when she was nursing him in Manchester that she began to write Jane Eyre.

 The Kitchen

-I loved the kitchen scenes in "To Walk Invisible," the recent television dramatization of the lives of the Brontes, especially those with Emily taking out her frustration on the bread dough!
+dramatization of the lives of the Brontes, especially those with Emily taking out her frustration on the bread dough!
 As children the Brontes would gather around the kitchen fire to listen to their servant Tabby's dark tales of the Yorkshire moors.
 The sisters all helped out with the household chores as they got older and when their Aunt Branwell passed away in 1842, Emily took over as housekeeper, helping in the kitchen and baking bread.

 Patrick Bronte's Bedroom